-Unfortunately due to funding we will not host SURF students for the summer 2015.
-We hope to have funding for 2016.
+Unfortunately due to funding we will not host SURF students for the summer 2016.
+The program has been suspended indefinitely.
 Thank you.

 Since 1988, the Department of Pharmacology and former Alcohol Research Center (ARC) have recruited three to six students from underrepresented populations to carry out research with our faculty over a ten-week period during the summer.
 The 2011 Summer Undergraduate Research Fellowship (SURF) Program for Underrepresented Populations was funded in part by the American Society for Pharmacology and Experimental Therapeutics (ASPET) and the Colorado Clinical Translational Science Institute (CCTSI).
 This program provides undergraduate students with the opportunity to conduct research; present their results; attend seminars; and interact with fellow students, lab members, and faculty.
 Training in cellular and molecular pharmacology, signal transduction, neuropharmacology, biochemistry, and molecular structure, as well as opportunities in the blossoming field of bioinformatics, is available.
 Specific questions being researched focus on many areas including cancer biology, cell biology, alcohol and drugs of abuse, learning and memory, genomics, proteomics, lipid maps, and structural biology.
 A variety of state-of-the-art laboratory techniques including fluorescence microscopy, transgenic models, gene chip arrays, NMR, mass spectrometry, computational pharmacology, and x-ray crystallography are used.